Skip to main content

 Not all heating and cooling problems are created equal.
 Some simply require a filter change or system reset to keep your home cool in the summer.
 However, serious issues such as refrigerant leaks and loud banging from your system require a professional furnace and AC repairs to safely address the issue and get your home back up and running again.

-If you’re looking for local HVAC professionals, Semper Fi Heating & Cooling is here to help.
-Our expert technicians know heating and cooling like the back of their hands, and we’re trained to handle any project that comes our way.
-We’re a veteran-owned and operated company ready to give back to our local community in the Phoenix Metro and Las Vegas areas.
+If you’re looking for local HVAC professionals in Scottsdale, Phoenix and Mesa, Semper Fi Heating & Cooling is here to help.
+Our expert HVAC contractors in Peoria, Phoenix & Las Vegas, knows heating and cooling like the back of their hands, and is trained to handle any project that comes our way.
+We also have an experienced team of Mesa leak detection experts to help you with plumbing and leak related issues.
+We’re a veteran-owned and operated company, offering HVAC, plumbing, attic insulation, and other home comfort services, ready to give back to our local community in the Phoenix Metro and Las Vegas areas.

 The Best Temperature to Set Your AC at for Comfort & Savings